-- 2. What is the process for making a referral for the consideration of eligibility of Deaf/Hard of Hearing for school-age students, ages 3-21 years? - Once a certified audiologist has determined a student to have a significant hearing loss and the district determines a referral for special education services is needed, a Full Individual Evaluation should be requested by the district. - Contact the RDSPD office for a representative to be assigned to collaborate with the assessment team.

-- The RDSPD representative will collaborate with the assessment team to review all student information, complete observations and functional assessment related to hearing loss, and provide a written summary to be included in the FIE. - If the eligibility of DHH is recommended, an RDSPD representative must be present at ARD meetings. - If an evaluation is completed and an RDSPD representative was not included in the evaluation process, contact the RDSPD Coordinator and Program Manager for Evaluation & Student Support to determine if additional information is needed. - 3.
+- 2. What is the process for making a referral for the consideration of eligibility of Deaf/Hard of Hearing for school-age students, ages 3-21 years? - Once a certified audiologist has determined a student to have a significant hearing loss and the district determines a referral for special education services is needed, a Full Individual Evaluation should be requested by the district. - Contact the RDSPD office for a representative to be assigned to collaborate with the assessment team. - The RDSPD representative will collaborate with the assessment team to review all student information, complete observations and functional assessment related to hearing loss, and provide a written summary to be included in the FIE. - If the eligibility of DHH is recommended, a RDSPD representative must be present at ARD meetings. - If an evaluation is completed and a RDSPD representative was not included in the evaluation process, contact the RDSPD Coordinator and Program Manager for Evaluation & Student Support to determine if additional information is needed. - 3.
 What is the process for making a referral for the consideration of parent-infant services from the RDSPD for a birth to 2-year-old? - Once a certified audiologist has determined a child to have a hearing loss, the student is referred to an ECI agency, or referred to the RDSPD if already receiving ECI services.
-An otological evaluation should be obtained and information sent to the RDSPD Office Clerk (phone 281-634-1497 or fax/scan 281-327-1497). - The RDSPD Coordinator or Audiologist will review the data and an RDSPD teacher will complete a Communication Assessment if hearing loss is confirmed. - If DHH services are recommended, services must be added at an Individual Family Service Plan (IFSP) meeting with the RDSPD representative present, and the student must be registered in FBISD. - 4.
-When should the district NOT refer a student for consideration of the eligibility of Deaf/Hard of Hearing?
+An otological evaluation should be obtained and information sent to the RDSPD Office Clerk (phone 281-634-1497 or fax/scan 281-327-1497). - The RDSPD Records Clerk will send a "Referral for DHH Services" form outlining any information that is needed. - The RDSPD Coordinator or Audiologist will review the data and a RDSPD teacher will complete a Communication Assessment if hearing loss is confirmed. - If DHH services are recommended, services must be added at an Individual Family Service Plan (IFSP) meeting with the RDSPD representative present, and the student must be registered in FBISD.

+4. When should the district NOT refer a student for consideration of the eligibility of Deaf/Hard of Hearing?